AverageLua/Roblox-Quicksort-Module/README.md

   ```
   exampleArray == {0, 2, 4, 4, 5, 5, 7, 8, 8)
   ```

+  Extra information - When calling module.sortArray, you may include a second argument as true to organize the table from greatest to least.
   --------

   * module.printTable - Prints the values from a table.
 EX -